talkable/talkable-docs/source/android_sdk/integration/standalone.rst

   AffiliateMember affiliateMember = new AffiliateMember();
   Talkable.showOffer(activity, affiliateMember);
   ...

 .. note::

-  Make sure you have at least one live “SA” campaign with a specified tag inside Talkable Site
+  Make sure you have at least one live “SA” campaign with a specified `android-invite` tag inside Talkable Site

 Note that `customer` is empty, in this case user will see the :ref:`Advocate Signup Page <campaigns/views/affiliate_members_new>`, which is used to collect the user’s email address.
 Your application may already know/have access to the user’s email,